Skip to Main Content

 • Suffer from “mental or physical infirmity due to disease, illness, or retardation” which prevents the safe handling of a handgun;

-• Be ineligible to possess a firearm due to a felony conviction, other than certain non-violent felony convictions more than ten years old that have been expunged, and convictions for which a full pardon was granted;
+• Be ineligible to possess a firearm due to a felony conviction or felony-grade act for violation committed under the age of twenty-two, other than certain non-violent felony convictions more than ten years old that have been expunged, and convictions for which a full pardon was granted;

 • Have been institutionally committed, either voluntarily or involuntarily, for the abuse of a controlled dangerous substance, or been found guilty of, or entered a plea of guilty or no contest to a misdemeanor relating to a controlled dangerous substance within the last five years, or be presently charged with such an offense;